 KnowledgeShare will update you on the publication of guidance, selected research, and policy in the clinical areas you choose to stay up to date with.
 You can even specify age groups and clinical settings of interest, to help ensure your updates are focused on your needs.

 If you want to stay up to date with developments on quality improvement, patient safety or any other areas of professional interest, KnowledgeShare can also keep you informed of published evidence relevant to these.

 KnowledgeShare is available to all staff at St George's University Hospitals NHS Foundation Trust.

 To register to receive KnowledgeShare updates, complete our online form.

 When registering, you can specify as many or as few clinical or professional interests as you wish.
 These preferences can easily be changed as necessary.

 In addition to carrying out literature searches for you, we can also set up an alert so that you receive regular emails with details of the latest articles in your area of interest.
 Both clinical and non-clinical queries are accepted; simply complete the online form to request one.

-Or set up topic search alerts in databases such as PubMed, Medline, Embase or Cinahl hosted via OvidSP, Ebsco or NICE Evidence Services.
-Once you have carried out your search, you can save your search as an autoalert.
-Once set up, each time a new article is added to your database of choice, that matches your strategy, you will be updated either via email or RSS.
+Alternatively, you can set up topic search alerts in databases such as PubMed, Medline, Embase or Cinahl.
+Once you have carried out your search, this can be saved as an autoalert.
+Each time a new article is added to your database of choice, that matches your search, you will be updated either via email or RSS.